 Frontier maintains the published a list of Ethernet Enabled Serving Wire Centers (SWCs).

 THE MATERIAL CONTAINED IN THIS WEBSITE AND THE AVAILABLE REFERENCE DOCUMENTS INCLUDING ANY TRANSLATIONS, COMPILATIONS, WHOLE OR PARTIAL COPIES, TOGETHER WITH ANY SUBSEQUNT REVISIONS OR ADDITIONS ARE AND SHALL REMAIN THE PROPERTY OF FRONTIER COMMUNICATIONS PARENT, INC. AND ITS AFFILIATES.
 NO PORTION OF THESE MATERIALS MAY BE REPRODUCED OR TRANSMITTED IN ANY FORM BY ANY MEANS, ELECTRONIC, MECHANICAL OR OTHERWISE, INCLUDING PHOTOCOPY, RECORDING OR ANY INFORMATION STORAGE OR RETRIEVAL SYSTEM WITHOUT ADVANCE WRITTEN PERMISSION FROM FRONTIER.
 SHOULD THE HOLDER OF THESE MATERIALS HAVE SUCH WRITTEN PERMISSION TO MAKE COPIES OF THESE MATERIALS, ALL SUCH COPIES MUST CONTAIN THIS PROPRIETARY NOTICE.
-FRONTIER IS A BRAND NAME USED BY THE CITIZENS LOCAL EXCHANGE COMPANIES.
-CITIZENS COMMUNICATIONS ALL RIGHTS RESERVED.
+FRONTIER IS A BRAND NAME USED BY THE FRONTIER, CITIZENS AND OTHER AFFILIATED LOCAL EXCHANGE COMPANIES.
+ALL RIGHTS RESERVED.